Metroid: Other M: Plot

 Samus returns to the research center, where she finds the body of one of the 07 Platoon members, and the mummified remains of Ridley.
 She also finds a survivor, and defeats a Queen Metroid.
 Samus pursues the survivor, who reveals herself to be the real Madeline.
 Madeline explains that the woman Samus met earlier was in fact MB, an android created from Mother Brain's genetic material to establish control over the Metroids.
-Feeling betrayed by the scientists and Madeline (most likely due to Mother Brain's corrupting influence through her DNA), MB telepathically commanded the Space Pirate special forces to attack those on board and had managed to propagate the Metroids in Sector Zero.
+Feeling betrayed by the scientists and Madeline, MB telepathically commanded the Space Pirate special forces to attack those on board and had managed to propagate the Metroids in Sector Zero.
 Samus and Madeline are then confronted by MB herself.
 A group of Federation troopers rushes into the room, and MB summons the Bottle Ship's most dangerous creatures to attack.
 Samus clears away these monsters to allow Madeline to shoot at MB with an ice cannon, leaving her defenseless and helpless for the Federation soldiers to finish her off, ending Mother Brain's reign of terror once and for all.
 The colonel compliments Samus's efforts but orders a soldier to escort Samus back to her ship; the soldier reveals himself as Anthony, the only surviving member of the 07th Platoon.
 Samus, Madeline and Anthony leave for the Galactic Federation headquarters in Samus's gunship.

 Days after the incident, Samus returns to the Bottle Ship to retrieve something that is left there.
 After battling Phantoon, one of the monsters Samus had fought on Zebes, she arrives at the control room and recovers Adam's platoon helmet.
 The Bottle Ship's self-destruct protocol is remotely activated, which an armorless Samus escapes with Adam's helmet.